-Three brochures for the same car demonstrate Fiat’s differing marketing approaches.
+Three brochures for the X1/9 illustrate Fiat’s differing marketing approaches.

-Fiat’s 1970s brochures were often rather stark looking affairs.
+Despite having an instantly recognisable house style, Fiat’s 1970s brochures were often rather stark looking affairs.
 Studio shots, no background and just the facts.
-With an economy hatchback like a 127 or suchlike, there was a certain amount of logic in this approach, but for what many dubbed a mini-Ferrari, it risked underselling what was at the time a fairly unique proposition.
+For an economy hatchback or suchlike, there was an element amount of logic in this approach, but for what many dubbed a Ferrari in miniature, it risked underselling what was at the time a unique proposition.

-Conceived to replace the popular Fiat 850 Spider, the 1972 X1/9 would prove long lived.
+Conceived to replace the popular Fiat 850 Sport Spider, the 1972 X1/9 would prove long lived.
 Claimed figures vary but at least 160,000 were produced over a 17-year lifespan.
-The story goes that faced with the likelihood of Fiat taking production of the 850 Spider’s replacement in-house, Nuccio Bertone pushed for a mid-engined concept which he felt would ensure his carrozzeria would be the beneficiaries of any planned outsourcing.
-As it turned out, Bertone received the contract to Continue reading “Midship Triptych”
+The story goes that faced with the likelihood of Fiat taking production of the 850 Spider’s replacement in-house, Nuccio Bertone pushed for a mid-engined concept, ensuring that his business would Continue reading “Midship Triptych”